Democrats and Republicans agree, the Athens embassy posting has become a sinecure

 A different alignment of political forces allowed Tsunis to sail almost effortlessly through the 2021 Senate hearings for the Greece job, for which he obviously had strong country knowledge.
 Nevertheless, the State Department posted a skilled Deputy Chief of Mission to handle the day-to-day Embassy operations, with the end result being fairly positive although the U.S. Embassy was largely closed to the world except for the Ambassador himself.

 It remains to be seen how the State Department will manage/support Guilfoyle, essentially a fish out of water in all things diplomatic except for her media skills, which in the Greek media galaxy need to be handled very cautiously.
-Working in Greece she will encounter a very polite but left-leaning media establishment that will labor steadily to undermine her and her boss President Trump, except for the few media outlets controlled by Trump-friendly oligarchs open to “equitable transactions” with the new Ambassador.
+Working in Greece she will encounter a very polite but left-leaning media establishment that will labor steadily to undermine her and especially her boss incoming President Trump, except for the few media outlets controlled by Trump-friendly oligarchs open to “equitable transactions” with the new Ambassador.

 Simply put, Guilfoyle will not have an easy time; this will be no island-studded vacation.
 Some see her assignment by Trump as an insult to Greece, to the diplomatic profession, as well as proof of a major downgrading of the bilateral relationship.
 But the same thing could be said about any other ambassadorial posting she would receive, based on her unorthodox career path.
 Guilfoyle is already on record as calling Greeks “freeloaders” during the economic crisis but if she focuses on the structural reforms emerging from the crisis and strong economic management by the current Greek government, she may be able to walk this searing insult back.
 But maybe not.